-The IU School of Medicine Proteomics Core does not share data or project information without the consent of the principle investigator(s) involved in the project.
+The IU School of Medicine Center for Proteome Analysis does not share data or project information without the consent of the principle investigator(s) involved in the project.

-Any concerns about service or data obtained from the proteomics core should be referred to the Core Director.
+Any concerns about service or data obtained from the proteomics core should be referred to the center director.
 Differences in opinion regarding protocols used, billing issues, authorship disagreement, etc. may be discussed.
-In the event that a resolution to the conflict cannot be reached between the Principle Investigator(s) and the Core Director, the Proteomics Advisory Board can be consulted.
-The current members of the IU School of Medicine Proteomics core advisory board are:
+In the event that a resolution to the conflict cannot be reached between the principle investigator(s) and the center director, the proteomics advisory board can be consulted.
+The current members of the IU School of Medicine proteomics advisory board are:

 |Clark D. Wells, PhD||Associate Professor (chair)||Biochemistry and Molecular Biology|

 |AJ Baucum, PhD||Assistant Professor||Biology (IUPUI)/Stark Neuroscience Institute|

 |Sophie Paczesny, MD, PhD||Professor||Pediatrics|

 |Lindsey Mayo, PhD||Associate Professor||Pediatrics|

 |Gustavo Arrizabalaga, PhD||Professor||Pharmacology and Toxicology|

 |Yunlong Liu, PhD||Professor||Medical and Molecular Genetics, Director of CMG|